cloudflare/research.cloudflare.com/people/kristin-berdan.md

 twitter: kjberdan

 ---
-Kristin Berdan is a lawyer and researcher with a focus on internet infrastructure and security.
+Kristin Berdan is a lawyer and researcher with a focus on Internet infrastructure and security.

 ## Research Areas
 Internet infrastructure, security, targeted digital threats